my-nft/factory-docs/docs/quickstart/generate_your_nft_kit.md

 #### Total supply
 This is the total number of NFTs to ever be minted from the collections.
 You can't change this one later as well.

-### Click on "Generate NFT ENV"
+### Click on "Generate NFT Kit"
-When you click on "Generate NFT ENV" your metamask wallet will popup and ask you sign a transaction.
+When you click on "Generate NFT Kit" your metamask wallet will popup and ask you sign a transaction.
 This transaction will a total cost with two components:

 1. Gas fees: this is the fee you should pay to the blockchain network to add your transaction in a block and validate it